Recommended

 I have been to the doc for injuries in the past and have found that those that use “Sports” in the title of their practice (Sports Medicine, Sports Therapy) do their damnedest to keep you active.
 So if you are injured, be sure to seek a medical opinion and weigh all of your treatment options.

 Similarly, I’ve favored the kipping pull up over the strict version for quite some time.
-Well the kip doesn’t agree with the current state of my shoulder but I’ve been using the strict chin up for several weeks now and the shoulder continues to improve.
+Well the kip doesn’t agree with the current state of my shoulder but I’ve been using the strict chin up for several weeks now and the shoulder press injury.

 It is possible that an injury will force you to focus on a weakness.
 See this as a blessing, and enjoy finding the opportunity in the obstacle.